dice-project/DICE-Deployment-Cloudify/README.md

  1. Merge develop branch into master.
  2. Tag the current git HEAD with proper version number.
- 3. Run `gen-plugin-yaml.py` script with proper vendor and version information to produce includable plug-in description.
+ 3. Run `gen-plugin-yaml.py` script with proper platform and version information to produce includable plug-in description.
  4. Publish generated plug-in description on Github pages hosting.

 First three commands are easy, so we will just look at how to properly do the